 The world of digital transformation can be confusing.
 Smart Industry is here to help.
-Here find our library of resources to equip yourself to take advantage of the new world of digital manufacturing.
+Here find our library of Technology Reports to equip yourself to take advantage of the new world of digital manufacturing.

 The real rewards of digital transformation are reaped when these disparate elements are connected into a network.